 Panel 3B – Identity, Culture & Heritage–Commonality & Alterity within Cosmopolitan & Historical Territories

-This panel aims to present several cases of collective struggle for the preservation of cultural know-how and values.
-The social groups described have to manage brutal economic and political transformations, following the global trends that see 1. the integration of nation-states into the global economy, which intersects in a triangular relationship with 2. the reinforcement of states as social regulators and with 3. the resulting tension amid territorial, communitarian, or religious identities (Jean-François Bayart 2017).
+This panel aims to present several cases of collective struggle for the preservation of vernacular know-how, religious practices and values.
+The social groups described have to manage profound and, sometimes, brutal economic and political transformations, following the global trends that see 1. the integration of nation-states into the global economy, which intersects in a triangular relationship with 2. the reinforcement of states as social regulators and with 3. the resulting tension amid territorial, communitarian, or religious identities (Jean-François Bayart 2017).

-- How can individuals emancipate themselves from (both alter-political and identity-based) normative frames and reciprocally, how can collective action and organization defend their values in front of liberal anti-social political tendencies and individualistic development models?
+- How can individuals emancipate themselves from identity-based normative frames and, reciprocally, how can collective action and organization defend their values in front of liberal anti-social political tendencies and individualistic development models?
 How can vulnerable populations, such as minority political groups, autochthonous people, and migrant populations, be taken into consideration in relation to the territorial and memorial issues they face?

 Host institution: SEA Junction (Co-Host: ALTERSEA)